cyanide0081/rffmpeg/README.md

 # rffmpeg

-command-line tool for automation of ffmpeg commands through whole file paths on Windows
+command-line tool for automating file conversion through inside directories on Windows

-- run with **--help** for instructions
+- run with **--help** to get the full manual

 #### dependencies

-- this tool uses the *ffmpeg* framework, you can download it [here](https://ffmpeg.org/download.html)
+- to use this tool you need to have [*ffmpeg*](https://ffmpeg.org/download.html) installed

 - to run it, either: